ManticoreGamesInc/platform-documentation/src/api/weapon.md

 ### `muzzleFlashTemplateId`

 This sample demonstrates several things.
 First, it creates a copy of the weapon's muzzle flash effect and attaches it to where the script is.
 Then, it shows how to traverse an object's hierarchy and create a custom table of objects to operate upon later--in this case it's trying to find smart objects that have both the `Stop()` and `Play()` functions.
-Finally, It shows how sound and VFX from a single spawned template can be played and stopped randomly -- in other words, they are reused without having to spawn a new copy of the template each time.
+Finally, It shows how sound and VFX from a single spawned template can be played and stopped randomly.
+In other words, they are reused without having to spawn a new copy of the template each time.

 ```lua
 local WEAPON = script:FindAncestorByType("Weapon")